Project introduction ---

 • Partners: Forum Virium Helsinki and Laurea University of Applied Sciences, in collaboration with the City of Helsinki.

-• Funding: The SERkut project is funded by the European Regional Development Fund (ERDF).
-Forum Virium Helsinki’s share of the total project budget is €300,053.00.
+• Funding: The SERkut project was funded by the European Regional Development Fund (ERDF).
+Forum Virium Helsinki’s share of the total project budget was €300,053.00.

 Forum Virium Helsinki’s Role

-Forum Virium Helsinki is a project implementer in collaboration with Laurea University of Applied Sciences and the City of Helsinki.
-Forum Virium Helsinki coordinates the project’s cooperation, ensuring smooth communication and collaboration between different parties.
+Forum Virium Helsinki was a project implementer in collaboration with Laurea University of Applied Sciences and the City of Helsinki.
+Forum Virium Helsinki coordinated the project’s cooperation, ensuring smooth communication and collaboration between different parties.

-In addition, Forum Virium works with experts from the City of Helsinki to build a more effective recycling process, focusing on WEEE and the materials generated from it.
-It also researches new sales and reuse channels for WEEE, expanding the vision beyond current channels.
+In addition, Forum Virium worked with the City of Helsinki experts to build a more effective recycling process, focusing on WEEE and the materials generated from it.
+It also researched new sales and reuse channels for WEEE, expanding the vision beyond current channels.

-Forum Virium Helsinki, together with stakeholder organisations, will design and pilot a digital purchasing pool that will serve as a platform for brokering materials.
+Forum Virium Helsinki, together with stakeholder organisations, designed and piloted a digital purchasing pool that serves as a platform for brokering materials.
 The Helsinki model and development work will serve as a case example for other cities.
-The project emphasises close cooperation with research, development, and innovation actors and the business sector to cover the entire value chain and support regional vitality.
+The project emphasised close cooperation with research, development, and innovation actors and the business sector to cover the entire value chain and support regional vitality.

-During the project, seminars, webinars, and workshops will be organised.
+During the project, a total of 16 seminars, webinars, and workshops was organised.

 Benefits for Helsinki

-The SERkut project will develop a process for the circulation of machinery and equipment materials, which will be tested in collaboration with City of Helsinki units and at the Uusix workshops within the Social Services and Health Care Division.
-The goal is to create a tested model—the “Helsinki case”—that can be shared with other cities and societal actors.
+The SERkut project developed a process for the circulation of machinery and equipment materials, which was tested in collaboration with City of Helsinki units and at the Uusix workshops within the Social Services and Health Care Division.
+The goal was to create a tested model—the “Helsinki case”—that can be shared with other cities and societal actors.

 Improving recycling and reuse opens doors to significant energy savings and emissions reductions.
 The processing of WEEE presents a unique opportunity for the reuse and further processing of valuable materials, which supports the key goals of the circular economy.